step-security-bot/go-dev-container/README.md

 ### `dev.sh`

-This script is used to more easily start Visual Studio code and hop into the Dev Container from the terminal that it is ran from.
+This script is used to easily start VSCode and exec into the Dev Container from the terminal that it is ran from.
+This frees the developer from having to use the VSCode integrated terminal.

+You can run `dev.sh` in multiple terminals once VSCode is running and the container has started to easily exec into it.

 - Open the `dev.sh` file and set a `docker_exec_command` if desired, this is optional but if this repo is used a lot, it is a nice to have.
 This will create a command in the users `.bashrc` and `.zshrc` to quickly exec into this running dev container.
 - Change `project_name` to match the name of the repository.
 Example: If your root project repository is called `my-go-project` then set `project_name` to `my-go-project`